Image Optimization¶

 Note

-The WebP indicator next to a Media Library image indicates that WebP images were generated for at least one of the image sizes in that group.
-It is possible, however, that some image sizes do not have corresponding WebP versions.
-When this happens it is usually because the WebP image was not smaller than the JPG or the PNG.
-If a WebP image doesn't provide any savings for a particular image size, it is discarded.
+The WebP or AVIF indicator next to a Media Library image indicates that next-gen images were generated for at least one of the image sizes in that group.
+It is possible, however, that some image sizes do not have corresponding WebP/AVIF versions.
+When this happens it is usually because the next-gen image was not smaller than the JPG or the PNG.
+If a next-gen image doesn't provide any savings for a particular image size, it is discarded.

 Troubleshooting¶